Last Updated on: September 23, 2022

 The steps for the same are as follows:

 27. What are universal functions for n-dimensional arrays?

 Universal functions refer to those functions that perform mathematical operations on every element of the n-dimensional array.
 Examples include np.sqrt() and np.exp() which evaluate the square root and exponential of each element of an array respectively.

 Deep learning frameworks are the interface to designing deep learning models in more quicker aspects without going deep into the complicated algorithms. some of deep learning frameworks are:

 Random forests are also known as Bootstrap aggregation.
 It is an ensemble technique that uses multiple decision trees to conclude the answer.
-Basically, the ensemble means combined multiple models, which can be categorized as Bagging and Boosting.
+Basically, the ensemble means combining multiple models, which can be categorised as Bagging and Boosting.

 Bagging- Random forest classifier

 A data set is given to a number of decision trees with sample model replacements.
 Each decision tree will get trained to respective sampling to give an output (0/1).
 After training is done, different accuracy is calculated across each decision tree.
 The mean of all accuracy is taken i.e., an average of completely random data.
 Now determine how many decision trees give the same output.
 The output which has occurred the maximum no. of times either 0 or 1 is taken as the final result and is called aggregation.These are some Python data science interview questions that will stand you in good stead, depending upon the level at which you are applying.